BobTheBike-RJB/bobthebike-rjb.github.io/README.md

-# My First GitHub Page
+# My GitHub Pages Site

-This is a simple site for me to practice front-end web development and sharpen my coding skills for other, bigger, further-off-in-the-future projects.
+This GitHub Pages Site is a place for me to practice development skills before mucking around in anyone elses projects.

+My goal is to lead a team in a project that expands opportunities for humans to explore and to have fun.

 URL: [bobthebike-rjb.github.io](https://bobthebike-rjb.github.io)